-5.2.4.
 Experiments With Specialized Data

 We experimented with specialized data to understand the properties of the four trees in the 4-R index.
-We have already observed in the previous sections that tree R1 of the 4-R index has very good selectivity, and, in contrast, tree R2 has quite low selectivity.
+We have already observed, in the previous sections, that tree R1 of the 4-R index has very good selectivity, and, in contrast, tree R2 has quite low selectivity.

-When Ins is 100% (data is never deleted) and PNow is 0% (valid-time intervals are fixed), regions representing transformed bitemporal data are solely indexed by tree R2 in the 4-R. The low selectivity in this tree explains why the 4-R index is worse not only than the GR-tree, but also than the R-tree (1-R) (see Figure 11(b)).
+When Ins is 100% (data is never deleted) and PNow is 0% (valid-time intervals are fixed), regions representing transformed bitemporal data are solely indexed by tree R2 in the 4-R. The low selectivity in this tree explains why the 4-R index is worse not only than the GR-tree, but also than the R-tree (1-R) (see Figure 12(a)).
 Note that results of the 2-R index and the 4-R index are the same because the front tree of the 2-R is the same as tree R2 of the 4-R index, since there is no data with now-relative valid-time intervals.
 The pagination in both the 2-R and the 4-R is 63%, while it is 74% in the GR-tree and 71% in the 1-R.

 When Ins is 100% (data is never deleted) and PNow is 100% (valid-time end is always equal to NOW), regions representing transformed bitemporal data are indexed solely by tree R1 in the 4-R. In tree R1, a rectangle of the transformed query covers a huge area and therefore, during a search, most of the accessed entries qualify for the result.
-But tree R1 has low pagination (54%) and therefore the 4-R index looses to the GR-tree which has a pagination of 71% (see Figure 11(c)).
+But tree R1 has low pagination (54%) and therefore the 4-R index looses to the GR-tree which has a pagination of 71% (see Figure 12(b)).

-6. Conclusions
+6 Conclusions

-Almost none of the proposed indices for temporal data support both now-relative valid time and transaction time, which are accommodated by most of the temporal data models and are natural and meaningful for many kinds of applications.
-The straightforward R-tree based solution to indexing now-relative bitemporal data, the maximumtimestamp approach, is not effective.
-Another R-tree based index, the GR-tree, employs a special structure and algorithms to contend with now-relative valid time and transaction time.
+Because regular indices such as the $B^+$ -tree are unsuited for indexing temporal data, a number of indices for temporal data have been proposed.
+Almost none of these support both now-relative valid- and transaction-time intervals, which are accommodated by most of the temporal data models and are natural and meaningful for many kinds of applications.
+The straightforward R-tree based solution to indexing now-relative bitemporal data, the maximum-timestamp approach, is not effective.
+Another R-tree based index, the GR-tree, employs a special structure and algorithms to contend with now-relative valid- and transaction-time intervals.
 Although having good performance, the GR-tree is not currently available in any existing DBMSs.